ecmwf/ecflow/docs/tutorial/going_further/families.rst

 Families
 ========

-Tasks can be logically grouped into :term:`family`'s.
+Tasks can be logically grouped into :term:`family`\ s.

 You can picture a suite as a hierarchical structure very similar to a unix file system, where the families are the directories and the tasks are the files.
 The suite is a family with some extra attributes (See :ref:`tutorial-dates-and-clocks`).
 Like directories, families can themselves contain other families.
 And like directories, there can be many tasks with the same name, as long as they are in different families.